 This was actually a reader requested recipe, and I’m SO glad they did!
 These are the perfect texture and flavor to go with marinara sauce and spaghetti, stuffed in a hoagie bun, or anything else your hungry brain can dream up.

 A lot of vegetarian meatballs I’ve tried fall apart easily, but not these!
 They’re also baked, which makes them perfectly cooked all the way around, not to mention you won’t need to stand over a splattering pan while you try to get all the sides evenly browned.

 - Portobello mushrooms

 When you’re at the grocery store or farmer’s market, choose an eggplant that is heavy for its size and has a smooth, shiny skin.
 There shouldn’t be any wrinkled or soft, sunken spots.
 The eggplant should be firm and medium in size.

 Just a heads up, I feel like eggplants spoil much quicker than other veggies I keep in the refrigerator.
 I generally only go to the grocery store once a week, and need to plan to cook my eggplant within three days max or it will have gone bad.

-How do you make vegetarian meatballs?
+How do you make eggplant meatballs?